 - Cost is minimal.

-Alternatively there are Parks and Recreational Programs, which have the following benefits:
+Alternatively, there are Parks and Recreational Programs that have the following benefits:

 - Well-known area in the community.